Tim Elmore: Leadership & Keynote Speaker

 - Talent and giftedness do not equal success for today’s students.

-Today’s culture devalues masculinity, which can stifle a young man’s
+- Today’s culture devalues masculinity, which can stifle a young man’s maturation process.

 - You can motivate the younger generation by equipping them more than entertaining them.

-Tim has written more than 25 books, including the best-selling, Habitudes: Images that Form Leadership Habits and Attitudes®, Artificial Maturity: Helping Kids Meet the Challenge of Becoming Authentic Adults, Generation iY: Our Last Chance to Save Their Future, Life Giving Mentors, and Nurturing the Leader Within Your Child.
-His sought-after parenting expertise includes insightful blog articles, such as “3 Huge Mistakes We Make Leading Kids and How to Correct Them,” which went viral on Facebook and received over 600,000 shares.
+Tim has written more than 32 books, including the best-selling, Habitudes: Images that Form Leadership Habits and Attitudes®, Artificial Maturity: Helping Kids Meet the Challenge of Becoming Authentic Adults, Generation iY: Secrets to Connecting With Today’s Teens & Young Adults in the Digital Age, 12 Huge Mistakes Parents Can Avoid, Life Giving Mentors, and Nurturing the Leader Within Your Child.
+His sought-after parenting expertise includes insightful blog articles, such as “3 Huge Mistakes We Make Leading Kids and How to Correct Them,” which went viral on Facebook and received over 1.2 million shares.

 Tim’s expertise on emerging generations and generational diversity in the workplace has led to media coverage in The Wall Street Journal, Forbes.com, Investor’s Business Daily, Huffington Post, MSNBC.com, The Washington Post, WorkingMother.com, Atlanta Business Chronicle, Dallas Morning News, and Portfolio.com.
 Tim has appeared on CNN’s Headline News and FOX & Friends discussing parenting trends and advice.
 Most recently, Tim has become a regular contributor on Huffington Post.

 “Tim Elmore has served on my staff since 1983 and has worked with students even longer.
 He is able to help you wrap your arms around the subject of leadership.
 No one teaches leadership better than Tim Elmore.
 I recommend him as a teacher and a mentor.”